andrechristikan/ack-nestjs-boilerplate-docs/features/exception.md

 ## Usage

-Example create user, but got error exist.
+For example, try to create a user but got an error that one already exists.

 ### Default Usage